Study in Scotland

 Work after study

-Start your career in the UK with the new Graduate Immigration Route – a 2-year post-study work visa for international students graduating from UK universities.
-If you begin your studies after autumn 2020, you’ll be able to work for up to two years after graduating with your valid Tier 4 visa.
+Start your career in the UK with the new Graduate Immigration Route – a 2-year post-study work visa for international students graduating from UK universities - meaning you’ll be able to work for up to two years after graduating with your valid Student visa.
 Study a pathway programme and take the first step towards working in the UK.

 Discover the Graduate Immigration Route

 Hear from our students and staff